nlarusstone/corels-test/README.md

 For `adult`, `cdict` maps each rule to a set that on average has 25 rules (8% of 284 total).

+Note that we could also define a local version of (type I) commuting.

+#### Symmetry-aware pruning II

+If two rules A and B are adjacent in a rule list and the both predict "the same way" (i.e., both predict "0" or both predict "1" for captured data), then they **commute locally (II)**.
+The way we handle this currently could be made more efficient.

 #### Relation-aware pruning